 Anne Perry is also well-known for her Christmas novellas.
 These stories take place just before Christmas and feature characters from one of her Victorian series.
 Each novella concerns a crime that must be solved and has a happy ending just as the church bells ring out at midnight on Christmas.

 The books marked below with an asterisk feature characters from the Charlotte and Thomas Pitt series.
 Therefore, the titles without an asterisk feature secondary characters from the William Monk series.
-It is uncertain which of the two series that the last title on the list, A Christmas Deliverance, will pertain to.

 - A Christmas Journey / Journey Towards Christmas (2003) *